sam02425/YOLOv7-POSE-on-Custom-Dataset/README.md

-# YOLOv7-Pose-on-Custom-Dataset:
+# YOLOv7-Pose-on-Custom-Dataset for Grocery Products:

-## Keypoint detection on custom dataset.
-We have 1 class - Glass and it have 4 keypoints.
-In this this tutorial we will train our yolov7 model to detect these 4 custom keypoints
+## Keypoint detection on a custom dataset of grocery products with 8 keypoints.
+In this tutorial, we will train our YOLOv7 model to detect these 8 custom keypoints on grocery products.

 ![image](https://user-images.githubusercontent.com/60029146/235298070-9b18bd05-64f6-4957-8c2b-f8e6faeacd13.png)